 LoginPress Pro now offers an Enable reCAPTCHA feature, allowing seamless integration of Google reCAPTCHA into the login, Lost Password, and Register forms.

 It best helps you protect your website from spam or abuse.
-It is like a shield for your website that protects you against "bots" and other "malicious software".
+It is like a shield for your website, protecting you against bots and other malicious software.

 To get started with the option, you’re required to toggle on the Enable reCAPTCHA option from the LoginPress Settings screen.